 By default, an assessment is added to the end of the playlist, but you can drag it to any location.
-The suggested time is one minute per question, so the five-question assessment in this example is allotted five minutes.

 Notes about assessments:

-- After you launch your playlists and students begin play, all assessment questions must be answered before proceeding to the next game or question in the playlist.
+- After you assign your playlists and students begin play, all assessment questions must be answered before proceeding to the next game or question in the playlist.
 Students will be told whether their answers were correct.